 [i.4] LWM2M: "OMA LightweightM2M", Version 1.0, Open Mobile Alliance.

-3 Definitions and abbreviations
+3 Definition of terms, symbols and abbreviations

-3.1 Definition
+3.1 Terms

-For the purposes of the present document, the terms and definitions given in oneM2M TS-0011 [1] and oneM2M TS-0001 [2] and the following apply:
+For the purposes of the present document, the terms given in oneM2M TS-0011 [1] and oneM2M TS-0001 [2] and the following apply:

-Application Configuration: procedure that configures an AE on an M2M Node in the Field Domain for M2M Service Layer operation.
+application configuration: procedure that configures an AE on an M2M Node in the Field Domain for M2M Service Layer operation

-Authentication Profile: security information needed to establish mutually-authenticated secure communications.
+authentication profile: security information needed to establish mutually-authenticated secure communications

-Configuration AE: an AE whose role is to configure the M2M System, including the M2M Node in the Field Domain.
+configuration AE: AE whose role is to configure the M2M System, including the M2M Node in the Field Domain

-Configuration IPE: an IPE that provides the capability to configure the M2M Node in the Field Domain by interworking the exchange of information between the M2M Node and the M2M System.
+configuration IPE: IPE that provides the capability to configure the M2M Node in the Field Domain by interworking the exchange of information between the M2M Node and the M2M System

-Credential object: end-point of a security protocol.
+credential object: end-point of a security protocol

-(oneM2M) security principal: CSE or AE or Node or M2M Device which can be authenticated.
+(oneM2M) security principal: CSE or AE or Node or M2M Device which can be authenticated

 NOTE: When the Security Principal is a Node or M2M Device, then Node or M2M Device is acting on behalf of the CSE and/or AE executing on the Node or M2M Device.

-Service Layer Configuration: procedure that configures a CSE on an M2M Node in the Field Domain for M2M Service Layer operation.
+service layer configuration: procedure that configures a CSE on an M2M Node in the Field Domain for M2M Service Layer operation

+3.2 Symbols

+Void.

-3.2 Abbreviations
+3.3 Abbreviations